xaitax/SploitScan/README.md

 ## 🤖 AI-Powered Risk Assessment

+Select an AI provider for risk assessment (OpenAI ChatGPT, Google Gemini, Grok AI and DeepSeek).

 SploitScan integrates with OpenAI to provide a comprehensive AI-powered risk assessment for each CVE.
 This feature includes:

 - Detailed Risk Assessment: Understand the nature of the vulnerability and its business impact.